top-quark/padstring.js/README.md

 does not have to be a String object.
 Can't quite see the use case for this myself, but other String methods are generic so these are as well.
 If you pass in null or undefined, a `TypeError` is raised.
 This also follows specification.

+## Licence

+Copyright (C) 2016 Christopher Williams.

+This is distributed under the terms of the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) License, in the hope that you may find it useful.